adswarm/src/Source_code_tools_used/README.md

 ![](https://github.com/adswarm/src/blob/main/Source_code_tools_used/sample_data.png)

-For example, above figure shows visualized test cases generated for A1 by ADSWARM and the random testing approach.
+For example, above figure shows visualized test cases generated for A1 by ADSWARM and the random testing approach (Figure 9 in the paper).
 This raw data is placed in `data_10_guided_vs_random` folder.

 ## Fixes